Campbell-Muscle-Lab/PyMyoVent/docs/pages/demos/baroreceptor/baroreceptor_perturbed.md

 * In this model, the baroreceptor module is activated by putting `"baro_scheme": ["simple_baroreceptor"]` in the instruction file.
 * The baroreceptor module starts to regulate the arterial pressure after `"start_index":[2000]`, which can be modified by user.
 * The baroreceptor module tries to maintain the mean arterial pressure at `90 mm Hg` by continously regulation of heart rate, myofilaments contractility, and calcium handling.
-* This model uses an electrophys model proposed by [Ten Tusscher](http://models.physiomeproject.org/exposure/c7f7ced1e002d9f0af1b56b15a873736/tentusscher_noble_noble_panfilov_2004_a.cellml/view).
+* This model uses an electrophysiology model proposed by [ten Tusscher](http://models.physiomeproject.org/exposure/c7f7ced1e002d9f0af1b56b15a873736/tentusscher_noble_noble_panfilov_2004_a.cellml/view).
 * Perturbation module is activated by putting `"perturbation_activation":[true]` in the instruction file.
-* To apply a blood volume perturbation representing the loosing of 10% of total blood volume through the veins during 5 seconds starting from the time of 85 seconds to 90 seconds you should have the following change in the `"perturbation"` section of the instruction file:
+* In this simulation, a blood volume perturbation representing a hemorrahge condition by loosing of 10% of total blood volume through the veins is applied.
+The perturbatiom starts from time index of `85000` to `90000`.
+This perturbation condition is defined in the `"perturbation"` section of the instruction file:

 ````
 "volume":{
       "start_index": [85000],
       "stop_index": [90000],
       "increment": [-1e-4]
+}
 ````

 ## Instruction file